-Tuition and Required Fees.
-This consist of the annual cost of tuition, student fees, room and board, when applicable and other charges for the upcoming year Tuition and fees do not include amounts for books, supplies, travel expenses, and other miscellaneous personal items.
+Tuition and Required Fees: This consist of the annual cost of tuition, student fees, room and board, when applicable and other charges for the upcoming year Tuition and fees do not include amounts for books, supplies, travel expenses, and other miscellaneous personal items.
 Students are expected to meet their financial obligations.
-The College reserves the right to withhold services and accommodations, deny transcript requests and/or place students on financial hold if payments are not made as scheduled.
+The College reserves the right to withhold services and accommodations, and/or place students on financial hold if payments are not made as scheduled.
 Students may access a copy of their statement at any time online through their school JICS account.
+Requests for transcripts will be honored if they are (1) in writing, (2) contain the signature of the student or former student whose record is requested,